igorDolzh/lokalise-file-push/README.md

   upload:
     runs-on: ubuntu-latest
     steps:
       - uses: actions/checkout@v1
       - uses: igorDolzh/lokalise-file-push@v0.0.1
         with:
           # Api token for the Lokalise account
           # with read/write access to the project
           api-token: ${{ secrets.LOCALIZE_TOKEN }}

           # ID of the project to sync
           project-id: 226204445dcaa59581a7b0.23094960

-        # The relative directory where language files will be found
+          # The relative file path where language files will be found
-        directory: src/locales/%LANG_ISO%

-        # Which format to parse (json or properties)
-        format: po

-        # Which platform to push new keys to
-        platform: web # or android, ios, other

-        # The filename new keys should be attached to
-        filename: messages.po
+          file-path: src/locales/%LANG_ISO%/messages.po
 ```